 What to Expect

 Manchester Airport (Code: MAN) has three terminals (1, 2 and 3).
 Terminals 1 and 2 linked by a skybridge with moving sidewalks to assist with the 10- to 15-minute walk.
 Terminals 1 and 3 are linked by a covered walkway.
 The entire airport has garnered a reputation for rude personnel, poor service, outdated facilities and large crowds.
 Terminal 1 seems to get the fewest complaints, while Terminal 3 edges Terminal 2 for most complaints.
 There are plenty of dining and shopping options throughout the airport, with Terminal 1 having the biggest selection, and Terminal 3 having the least.
 Head to the Spar Grocery Store for last minute snacks (in all 3 Terminals), they are open 24 hours a day.
 WiFi is available to help pass the time.
 Additional comfort can be found through fee-based access to one of the airport’s first class lounges.
-See Airport Lounges in the airport guide below.
+See Airport Lounges in the guide below.

 Terminal 1 offers the most comforts for sleeping, with the airside featuring armrest-free seating and benches.
 The arrivals level of terminal 2 has plenty of benches, but reviewers recommend avoiding the departures level.
 Terminal 3 reportedly offers little in the way of sleeping comfort and the fewest amenities.
 Noise is the most cited complaint, so consider bringing earplugs/noise-cancelling headphones if you are intending to spend the night.
-Explore our guide to sleeping in Manchester Airport or read some traveller reviews for more tips.
+Explore our guide to sleeping in Manchester Airport or read some traveller airport reviews for more tips.
 For uninterrupted sleep, there is a hotel at the airport attached to Terminals 1 and 2, and others nearby.
-See Airport Hotels in the airport guide below.
+See the Airport Hotels section below for locations.

 Good to Know